leventerguder/injavawetrust-designpattern/injavawetrust-dive-into-design-patterns/behavioral-design-patterns/chain-of-responsibility-design-pattern/chain-of-responsibility-design-pattern-notes.md

 Chain of Responsibility is a behavioral design pattern that lets you pass request along a chain of handlers.
 Upon receiving a request, each handler decides either to process the request or to pass it to next handler in the chain.

+This pattern allows multiple objects to handle the request without coupling sender class to concrete classes of the receivers.
+The chain can be composed dynamically at runtime with any handler that follows a standard handler interface.

+## Usage of the pattern in Java

+The Chain if Responsibility pattern isn't a frequent guest in Java program since it's only relevant when code operates with chains of objects.

+javax.servlet.Filter#doFilter()
+java.util.logging.Logger#log()

+### Identification

+The pattern is recognizable by behavioral methods of one group of objects tha indirectly call the same methods in other projects, while all the objects follow the common interface.

 ## Solution

 Like many other behavioral design patterns, the Chain of Responsibility relies on transforming particular behaviors into